|

 UPCOMING EVENTS

-Club Room Technical night session - The next session will be on Wednesday the 19th March, at the usual time of 6.30 pm at the Club Room Archer Street, Rocherlea.
+Club Room Technical night session - The next session will be Wednesday the 23rd July, from the usual time of 6.30 pm at the Club Room Archer Street, Rocherlea.

-Finally - A reminder to all members that if you have any items of news you would like added to our weekly roundup, no matter how trivial, then please email them to the Secretary at the following address news(at)ntarc.net all items to be received no later than 5 pm on the Friday prior to the Broadcast.
+Finally – If you have any items of news please email them to the Secretary at the following address news(at)ntarc.net all items to be received no later than 5 pm on the Friday prior to the Broadcast.

 Thatâ€Ös all folks,